skyline330/ctec227-play/README.md

 ## Class Notes for Thursday

-These are my notes for today's class/
+These are my notes for today's class

+## Feature Request

+We need to add the ability for the code to make pizza.